Back to Blog

 The technical step is to run any AI-assisted text through a Unicode inspection tool before it goes into an application.
 GPT Watermark Remover detects 40+ types of invisible Unicode character and removes them client-side — the text never leaves your browser.
 The detection tool is free for standard text volumes, and for whole files the document scanner handles .docx and .pages directly.

-This is not about hiding AI use.
-It is data hygiene — the same category of action as stripping a trailing space from a spreadsheet cell.
-Editing for accuracy and voice is a separate job, and worth doing properly; our notes on making AI text read like your own cover that side.
+This is not about changing a detection score — it cannot do that.
+It is data hygiene, the same category of action as stripping a trailing space from a spreadsheet cell: it keeps your document clean and glitch-free.
+What actually moves the needle with a recruiter is sounding like yourself, so editing for accuracy and voice is the job that matters; our notes on making AI text read like your own cover that side.

 Visible vs Invisible AI Signals